Native Plant Stewardship on Salt spring island

 Invasive Species Awareness

-Raised public awareness about the risks of shiny geranium and other invasive plants.
+Raised public awareness about the risks to local ecosystems posed by shiny geranium and other invasive plants.

 Get Involved WITH native plant STEWARDSHIP